asaduzzamananik/ClickFix_Social_Engineering_in_Action_Detect_Quasar_RAT_with_YARA_Forge_Suricata_and_Wazuh/README.md

 ```bash
 ip a
 ```
-  - Look for your Host-only adapter (usually eth1 or enp0s8), find the IPv4 address, something like 192.168.56.X.
+  - Look for your Host-only adapter (usually eth1 or enp0s8), find the IPv4 address, something like 192.168.56.X..

-## Phase 2: Phishing Execution
+## Phase 2: Phishing Execution (In Windows Machine)

 **Step 2.1: On Windows Victim**
   - Open browser → http://192.168.56.109/clickfix/